13 Basic Electrician Tools You Need as an Apprentice

 A Skilled Trades College of Canada student wearing a toolbelt of essential tools

-Keep scrolling to discover what essential electrician tools every electrical apprentice needs to succeed and get the job done safely and efficiently.
-Let’s get you all geared up!
+Keep scrolling to discover what electrical equipment apprentices need to succeed and get the job done safely and efficiently.
+Let’s get you all geared up.

 Essential Electrical Apprentice Tool List

-Let’s start with the basics!
-These electrician tools are the top items you’ll reach for daily in your electrical apprenticeship and beyond.
-Take a look at what they are below:
+Let’s start with the basics.
+These electrical tools are the top items you’ll reach for daily in your electrical apprenticeship and beyond:

 1. Tool Belt or Tool Bag

-Before anything else, every apprentice electrician needs a tool belt or bag to keep essential tools organized and within reach.
-Think of it as your personal command centre—everything you need for your apprenticeship, right at your fingertips!
+Before anything else, every apprentice electrician needs a tool pouch, belt, or bag to keep essential tools organized and within reach.
+Think of it as your personal command centre with everything you need for your apprenticeship, right at your fingertips.

 When choosing a tool belt or bag, consider its durability and comfort.
 Look for multiple dividers, pouches, and pockets for tools of various sizes.